sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide5.md

 # Services

-Let's start with a question, your pods are deployed & running
+Let's start with a question, your pods are deployed & running, that's great (Pat yourself on the back!).

 `But how do end users actually access your Pods and Deployments ?`